Get the Job: How to Answer 14 Common Sales Interview Questions

 How to Prepare for a Sales Interview

 The best way to ace a sales interview for any sales role is to sell yourself.
 Think of yourself as a product.
-Then apply the same principles to the sales interview, treat it as any other sales meeting and demonstrate how you’re the solution to your prospective employers’ problems.
+Then, apply the same principles to the sales interview, treat it like any other sales meeting, and demonstrate how you’re the solution to your prospective employers’ problems.

 Also read: Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview